What is Bitcoin (BTC)?

 TLDR

-Bitcoin is the first decentralized digital currency, enabling peer-to-peer payments without banks or governments.
+Bitcoin (BTC) is the world's first decentralized digital currency, enabling peer-to-peer value transfer without banks or governments.

 Deep Dive